 Gibbs’ Reflective Cycle

-Gibbs’ Reflective Cycle is a theoretical model often used in the fields of education, healthcare, and social work to guide reflection and learning.
+Gibbs’ Reflective Cycle is a theoretical model often used in education, healthcare, and social work to guide reflection and learning potential.

 The Reflective Cycle Model was created by Graham Gibbs in 1988.